Keeping Dependencies Up to Date: How Beta Systems Secures the Software Supply Chain

 • Zero-day and n-day exploits (patches reversed by attackers)

-• Compliance violations (e.g., NIS-2, DORA, Cyber Resilience Act)
+• Compliance violations (e.g. against the NIS-2 Regulation, DORA, or the Cyber Resilience Act)

 • Reputational damage and financial loss from breaches

-Beta Systems Strategy: Automation and Expertise
+Beta Systems’ Strategy: Automation and Expertise

 Beta Systems simplifies both dependency and vulnerability management by automating repetitive tasks while letting experts make critical decisions.
 This balanced approach has proven more reliable than extreme.
 Manual checks alone can’t keep pace with constant change, but relying solely on automation isn’t safe either.
 Supply chain attacks have shown how quickly a malicious update can slip through if no one is watching.